actionanand/ng-my-libraries/libs/tab/README.md

 </div>
 ```

-Prop `headerTemplate` used to feed teamplate and `tabSelected` api is used to know the currently selected tab.
+Prop `headerTemplate` used to feed template and `tabSelected` public api object is used to know the currently selected tab.
 You can define your template with `ng-template` angulat html tag.

 you can find the sample style for the new template as below: